Kaloli Bird – Undertaker Bird – the Marabou Stork is the Unofficial National Bird of Uganda

 The Marabou Stork is the Unofficial National Bird of Uganda

 When the Marabou Stork flies, you can see the incredible wingspan as the long legs trail behind, keeping their necks tucked in.
 They look rather elegant as they use thermal up-drafts to give them the lift they need.
-However, most Marabou Storks that you will see will not be in flight but standing around.
-During the rainy season in Kampala, you can see them flying around light posts attempting to get their fill of Nsenene as grasshoppers are called in Luganda.
+However, most Marabou Storks you will see will not be in flight but standing around.
+During the rainy season in Kampala, you can see them flying around light posts attempting to get their fill of Nsenene, as grasshoppers are called in Luganda.

 The Marabou Stork is the Unofficial National Bird of Uganda.
 The Kaloli Bird – aka – Undertaker Bird is genuinely ugly – some would call him Africa’s ugliest Bird.
 Yet, you will see them wherever you go.
 One person said that when God created the birds, he took the leftover parts and made the Marabou Stork – Africa’s ugliest Bird…Remember that scavengers like the Marabou Stork are fast disappearing from the African Wild, and their presence is badly needed to keep things neat in the African Bush.

 The Marabou Stork is the Unofficial National Bird of Uganda.
-It needs to be protected – unlike its human counterpart that only takes, the Kaloli Bird actually does a valuable function and cleans things up…the undertaker Bird of Uganda.
+It needs to be protected – unlike its human counterpart that only takes, the Kaloli Bird does a valuable function and cleans things up…the undertaker Bird of Uganda.

 More about the Marabou Stork Presented in this Video